-The Market Square that Perpetuates the Sacrality of ScienceCampo di Fiori is a rectangular square in Rome, a cultural and business center in the city.
+The Market Square that Perpetuates the Sacred of ScienceCampo de' Fiori is a rectangular square in Rome, a cultural and business center in the city.
 Located in the Christian part of Rome, it dates back to the Middle Ages.
 Today it contains a vibrant food market.
 This region is colorful and rich, full of fruits, vegetables, colorful pastas, organic honey, spices, cheeses and more.
 There are plenty of different stands here.
 Around the square are shopping streets with great prices and cafes, which offer mostly free wireless internet.

-In the square is the Giordano Bruno monument, the scientist who preceded his time and the church which executed him for his ideas in relation to the location and importance of the Earth in the solar system.
+In the square is the Giordano Bruno Monument, the scientist who preceded his time and the church which executed him for his ideas in relation to the location and importance of the Earth in the solar system.
 Note also the iron plaque next to the monument, which is intended to commemorate the books of the Talmud that were burned in this very square.

 In time the square became a local market.
 Horses and other products were sold and the crowds began to stroll through.
 However it was not used solely for trading.
 During the Inquisition, in the 16th and 17th centuries, the square was a central place for the execution of criminals and heretics.
-One of the most famous executions was by Giordano Bruno.
+One of the most famous executions was of Giordano Bruno.

-Who was Giordano Bruno- A Man the Church Executed for his Astronomical DreamsMany see it as the "martyr of science".
+Who was Giordano Bruno- A Man the Church Executed for his Astronomical DreamsMany see him as the "martyr of science".
 The story of the Italian astronomer Giordano Bruno is a tragic story of a scientist who was ahead of his time and paid dearly for his theories and beliefs.
 It would only be later that generations would catch up with him.

 Among the well-known, Bruno was considered "the first martyr of the world of science."
 In contrast to Copernicus, who said similar things and proved them mathematically, not many in the general public know Bruno's name, who preceded everyone in understanding the universe and our place in it - or simply - that the earth is not the center of the world and that the universe is infinite.

 Bruno, from Naples, is the first cosmological theorist to sacrifice his life in the name of science.
-Bruno was executed for his "space dreams".
+Bruno was executed for his "space dreams."
 It all began when he read a book by Lucretius, a Roman poet who wrote 1500 years ago that the universe is infinite.
 Bruno had dreamed of a universe where man and the earth took up very little space.

 Bruno began to spread his ideas about the vast universe, where there are many more planets like ours.
 He came to the conclusion that the stars shining in the sky were actually suns very far away, which had their own stars around them.
-In the eyes of his contemporaries, who believe in the centrality of the earth in the universe, this was hallucinatory.
+In the eyes of his contemporaries, who believe in the centrality of the earth in the universe, this was hallucination.
 All the different movements in the Church boycotted Bruno and his arguments and regarded him as a heretic.
 In England, where he traveled to lecture on his ideas, the scientists of the time scorned him.
 Not long after he returned to Italy, he was imprisoned because of his "foolish ideas."
 Giordano Bruno was tortured by the the Inquisition for eight years but refused to deny his ideas.
 It was to this end that Giordano Bruno was executed by the church.

 TipsVisit the market as soon as possible.
 Beyond the brand new merchandise, the crowds are thin and the atmosphere is enormously pleasant.
 You can even start your day there and enjoy breakfast in the market.